-Despite global DHDFAs leading the S0-TN analysis, LC-DHDFAs are the best for the S1-T1 energy splitting, as can be seen in Fig. 6, where SOS-RSX-QIDH and SOS-ωPBEPP86 display very good RMSDs of about 0.12 eV, slightly above the "chemical accuracy" thresh-Besides those two, there are other 14 methods that perform very well with RMSDs below 0.2 eV, six of which are SCS/SOS-LC-DHDFAs (see Fig. 6).
+Despite global DHDFAs leading the S0-TN analysis, LC-DHDFAs are the best for the S1-T1 energy splitting, as can be seen in Fig. 6, where SOS-RSX-QIDH and SOS-ωPBEPP86 display very good RMSDs of about 0.12 eV, slightly above the "chemical accuracy" threshold.
+Besides those two, there are other 17 methods that perform very well with RMSDs below 0.2 eV, eight of which are SCS/SOS-LC-DHDFAs (see Fig. 6).
 Surprisingly, there are two SCS/SOS methods that are positioned above 0.2 eV, namely, SCS/SOS-B2PLYP21 which was the second-best in the S0-TN analysis, and SCS-RSX-QIDH.
-The worst performer is the unscaled RSX-QIDH with an RMSD of 0.27 eV.
+The worst performer is the unscaled RSX-QIDH with an RMSD of $0.27~{\rm eV}$ .

 Figure 7: Statistical values (in eV) for the S0-TN transitions for the "Exotic-Molecules" set, namely RMSDs (values shown over each bar), MADs, and MDs.
-The aug-cc-pVTZ AO basis set was used in all cases.
+Only the best 15 methods are shown; values for all assessed methods can be found in the SI.
+The values for the SCS/SOS-RS-DH methods were taken from Ref.
+85. The aug-cc-pVTZ AO basis set was used in all cases.